Best Shoes for Toddlers Learning How to Walk – Lightweight, Flexible, and with Sensory Pods!

-I have been fitting children’s shoes and orthotics for the last 10 years, working for a specialized children’s shoe store that focuses on children with foot and leg problems, but we provide regular shoe fittings as well.
-I have helped hundreds of toddlers who were learning how to walk find the perfect pair of first walking shoes.
+I have been fitting children’s shoes for the last 10 years, working for a specialized children’s shoe store that focuses in helping children with “complicated” foot shapes as well as foot and leg problems.
+We provide regular shoe fittings as well, and I have helped hundreds of toddlers who were learning how to walk find the perfect pair of first walking shoes.

-Most children start walking by 14 months, but if it’s taking a little longer for your toddler to learn how to walk do not worry.
+Most toddlers start walking by 14 months, but if it’s taking a little longer for your toddler to learn how to walk you have nothing to worry about.
 I have seen toddlers that don’t start walking until they are 16 or 17 months.

-Even if your toddler is not walking yet, you may notice that your toddler is able to perform other motor skills with no problem, like standing alone, pulling up on furniture, and bouncing up and down.
+Even if your toddler is not walking yet, you may notice that your toddler can perform other motor skills with no problem, like standing alone, pulling up on furniture, and bouncing up and down.

-One common question parents ask me is: When is the correct time to get my toddler his/her first pair of waking shoes?
+One common question parents ask me is: When is the correct time to get toddlers their first pair of walking shoes?

 This has always been a controversial matter.
-When your toddlers begin to lift themselves and stand on their own power (this is somewhere between the seventh and tenth month) then it might be time to get them their first pair of walking shoes.
+When toddlers begin to lift themselves and stand on their own power — this is somewhere between the seventh and tenth month — then it might be time to get them their first pair of walking shoes.